Education & Skills

 - Languages: Java, Python, JavaScript, PHP, C#, HTML/CSS

-- 3D & XR: Unity, Blender, OpenGL (JOGL), Three.js.
-From modelling assets to building immersive VR experiences to rendering pipelines written from scratch.
+- 3D & AR: Unity, Blender, OpenGL (JOGL), Three.js.
+From modelling assets to building immersive AR experiences to rendering pipelines written from scratch.

 - Database & Backend: MySQL, API design, schema architecture.
 Building the parts of the system nobody sees but everyone relies on.